Brand Voice Clarity: Redemption Through Visibility

 In tech and software, intimidation shows up as feature-dumping.
 The team hesitates to commit to one clear promise, so the homepage reads like a backlog.
 Every capability gets a sentence, and the value gets buried.
 Brand voice clarity means choosing the outcome you own and writing everything else as support.

-In professional services, intimidation shows up as over-polishing.
-The firm keeps revising the website because they’re afraid to sound like they have a point of view.
-The market doesn’t reward quiet excellence.
+Professional services firms tend to over-polish.
+The firm keeps revising the website because they are afraid to sound like they have a point of view.
+The market does not reward quiet excellence.
 It rewards what people can understand, repeat, and trust.

 A practical model: The Volume Triangle